sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 support SAS Viya workload node placement.
 See [CloudWatch Agent DaemonSet and Workload Node Placement](#wnp_tolerations).

-Because SAS Viya monitoring uses Prometheus, this sample focuses on deploying and configuring the CloudWatch agent for use with Prometheus.
+Because SAS Viya Monitoring for Kubernetes uses Prometheus, this sample focuses on deploying and configuring the CloudWatch agent for use with Prometheus.

 These instructions are based on deploying the EKS cluster using the